sudhanshu1402/Python-Projects/Currency/README.md

 # Currency
-The program shows real time currenty rate with respect to the currency type
+The program shows real time currency rate with respect to the currency type